Primary Navigation Mobile

 • Up-front servicing plans available

-Almost all of the regular engines are 3.0-litres, after the shortlived 2.0-litre four-cylinder models the Defender was launched with were dropped in late 2020.
-There are two diesels, developing 250 and 300hp, two petrols (400 and 525hp) and the 404hp plug-in hybrid (PHEV) named P400e.
+Almost all of the regular engines are 3.0-litres, after the short-lived 2.0-litre four-cylinder models the Defender was launched with were dropped in late 2020.
+The exceptions are the 2.0-litre four-cylinder in the plug-in hybrid, and the V8.

-The thriftiest of these non-electrified engines is the D250 diesel – Land Rover claims a 31.8mpg economy figure.
+The thriftiest of the non-electrified engines is the D250 diesel – Land Rover claims a 31.8mpg economy figure.
 In the real world we managed 29.3mpg when we tried it in the smaller 90, most of which was spent on the motorway.
 That’s a pretty poor figure in this day and age, especially from a diesel.
+The D350 isn’t much less efficient, and both will return north of 30mpg if you’re on gentler rural roads.

 The P400e is the most economical, even if you’re extremely unlikely to see the claimed 84.2mpg in real-world driving settings unless you keep the battery constantly charged up.
 Even so, during our time with the PHEV we managed around 44mpg – much more than the claimed figures of any of the ‘regular’ engines.
 Don’t charge the battery and this will drop to well below 30mpg, though.